 User interface web design principles

 Effective website UI design is both pleasant to look at and easy to use.
 To create such interface you’ve got to understand the fundamentals: how users interact with UI, what they expect from it and what can potentially cause them problems.
-Here we will look at graphical user interface design principles used for creating beautiful and functional web UI.
+Here we will look at graphical UI web design principles used for creating beautiful and functional web UI.

 First of all, you need to understand that interface is not simply buttons, menus, colors and fonts.
 It is a set of tools that help users solve their problems.
 That’s why the first principle is as follows: